tkw1536/blog.guys.wtf/content/drafts/ggman.md

 Then inside it, create a "tkw1536" subfolder.
 Finally clone the three git repositories into this folder.

-I could then use commands like `git-manager pull` or `git-manager push` to pull or push all local repositories.
+With the help of GitManager I could also use commands like `git-manager pull` or `git-manager push` to pull or push all local repositories.
 This made my job simpler, but I now had to maintain this configuration file.
 I eventually added a function to automatically discover newly cloned repositories and rewrite the configuration file for me.
 This helped a bit more, and I ended up using `git-manager` for all my clones for a couple years.